LindenParkesLab/nctpy/docs/pages/examples/metric_correlations.rst

     Out:
     (200, 200, 1068)

-With these data, we'll start by calculating average and modal controllability for each subject.
+With these data, we'll start by calculating weighted degree (strength), average controllability, and modal controllability for each subject.

 .. code-block:: default